Sub-Capacity Reporting Tool Frequently Asked Questions

 There is no warranty, but IBM will accept problems submitted via the Ask Me section of this website.
 Fixes to SCRT will be delivered by complete refresh of the tool on this Web site.
 There will be no PTFs for SCRT, a full program replace will be made available with each new release.

 Do I have to manually update my Sub-Capacity Report?

 Under certain circumstances a “(required)” comment placeholder may appear in your Sub-Capacity Report, such as when there is less than the required amount of data submitted.
 If a “(required)” comment placeholder appears you must replace it with an explanation.
 You may do this by editing the Sub-Capacity Report prior to submitting it to IBM, or you may choose to fill in the required comment on the appropriate LMS website panel.
 Please see the SCRT User's Guide (PDF, 2.9MB) for more details.

 IBM strongly recommends that you always review your Sub-Capacity Report(s) before submitting them to IBM.

 Which products are Sub-Capacity eligible?
 Which products do/do not have SMF89 records?

-See the System z Software Contracts exhibits website for product-level information.
+See the z Systems Software Contracts exhibits website for product-level information.